The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Introduction

 \section{Introduction}

-Registration is a fundamental problem in medical image analysis \cite{sotiras2013deformable, ou2014comparative} that aims at finding spatial correspondences between two images and aligning them, e.g., for atlas-based segmentation.
-Particularly for patients with brain tumors, an accurate image registration between the pre-operative and the follow-up scans can help analyze the characteristics of tissue resulting in tumor recurrence \cite{han2020deep} and contribute on offering a better mechanistic understanding.
-Diffuse glioma, and specifically Isocitrate Dehydrogenase (IDH)-wildtype glioblastoma as per the World Health Organization classification of tumors of the central nervous system (CNS WHO grade 4), is the most common and aggressive malignant adult brain tumor that heavily and heterogeneously infiltrates the surrounding brain tissue.
-Finding imaging signatures in the pre-operative setting that can predict tumor infiltration and subsequent tumor recurrence is very important in the treatment and management of brain diffuse glioma patients \cite{akbari2016imaging}, as it could influence treatment decisions at baseline patient evaluations \cite{kwon2015estimating}.
+Registration is a fundamental problem in medical image analysis \citep{sotiras2013deformable, ou2014comparative} that aims to find spatial correspondences between two images and align them for various downstream applications.
+Accurate longitudinal image registration between pre-operative and follow-up scans is particularly crucial for patients with brain tumors.
+Such registration can aid in analyzing the characteristics of healthy tissue, potentially identifying tumor recurrence \citep{han2020deep}.
+Furthermore, it can enhance our understanding of underlying pathophysiological processes and improve treatment response assessment.
+Diffuse glioma, and specifically Isocitrate Dehydrogenase (IDH)-wildtype glioblastoma as per the World Health Organization (WHO) classification of tumors of the central nervous system (CNS WHO grade 4) \citep{who2021classification}, is the most common and aggressive malignant adult brain tumor that heavily and heterogeneously infiltrates and deforms its surrounding brain tissue.
+Finding imaging signatures in the pre-operative setting that can predict tumor infiltration and subsequent tumor recurrence is very important in the treatment and management of brain diffuse glioma patients \citep{akbari2016imaging}, as it could influence treatment decisions even at baseline patient evaluations \citep{kwon2015estimating}.